LeelaChessZero/lc0/.github/ISSUE_TEMPLATE/bug_report.md

 3. Running problems: ask in #help channel in our discord: https://discord.gg/pKujYxD

-If you are filling a bug report, please fill the fields below.
+If you are filing a bug report, please fill the fields below.
 Otherwise, feel free to remove this text and type a free-form issue as usual.

 BUG REPORT